Genusbiz/docs/developers/installation-and-configuration/system-requirements.md

 The Genus document mail merge feature does not require Microsoft Word to be installed.

 We recommend keeping your computer up to date with the latest updates and service packs from Microsoft.
 We also recommend using Genus together with Microsoft Office.
-The Genus desktop client requires a Genus Services installation on one ore more application servers, which will be provided for you by your system administrator or your business partner.
+Genus Desktop requires a Genus Services installation on one or more application servers, which will be provided for you by your system administrator, your business partner or through a Genus Cloud Subscription.

 ## System requirements for an application server running Genus Services